dwjoyce/pythonbook/chapters/Slicing sequences.rst

     'xyz'
     >>> alphabet[5:8]
     'fgh'

 Exercises
 ---------

 #.
+Write a program called :file:`sentence.py` that inputs a sentence, and then prints out every other letter (i.e. prints even letters, but misses out odd ones) and also in reverse.
+Use both a ``while`` loop and slicing to achieve this, so that each print occurs twice.

+#.
 Write a program called :file:`daysofweek.py` which defines a list containing the days of the week (assume that Sunday is the first day).
 Ask the user for a number between 1 and 7, and print out the appropriate day of the week.
 For example, if the user types in ``1``, then print out ``Sunday``.
 If the user types in ``7``, then print out ``Saturday``.
 Note, you will have to take 1 off what the user has typed in before you use it as an index into your days of the week list.